DoDAO-io/dodao-defi-course/generated/summaries/lending_and_credit.md

   - Entities of Lending and Borrowing:-
     * Lender: Deposit Principal in the Liquidity Pool(or Vault) and gets back Principal with interest.
     * Borrower: Collateralize Assets and get back the borrowed amount
-    * Liquidator: Liquidates the Liquidity pool
+    * Liquidator: Liquidates the crypto collateral assets when a borrower defaults or when the Loans become unsafe due to the volatility in token prices.
     * Price Oracle: Report prices or send exact prices of assets from different sources(either centralized or decentralized) to the Protocol.

  **Lending Terminology**